 You can self enroll in this course here.

-AAP has dedicated B56 East Sibley Hall as a documentation space that can be reserved for up to two hours.
-The space can be booked at the AAP Equipment Cage (Sibley Hall Room 261).
+AAP has dedicated part of the Milstein Hall annex as a documentation space that can be reserved for up to two hours.
+The space can be booked at the AAP Equipment Cage (Room 261 E. Sibley Hall).
 The documentation room is equipped with ceiling lighting and two seamless setups, each with gray, white, and black backdrops.

 Multimedia production and presentation equipment are available for coursework support and exhibition-related purposes of AAP students currently enrolled in classes (this includes summer classes).
 Equipment inventory includes cameras, camcorders, tripods, light kits, black and white backdrops, data projectors, laptops, digital audio recorders, speakers, microphones, and more.